View a markdown version of this page

 Automatic tool call clearing is made available as a "Beta Service" as defined in the AWS Service Terms.

-Claude Sonnet 4.5 supports a new beta feature that automatically clears old tool use results as you approach token limits, allowing for more efficient context management in multi-turn tool use scenarios.
+Automatic tool call clearing is an Anthropic Claude model capability (in beta).
+With this feature, Claude can automatically clear old tool use results as you approach token limits, allowing for more efficient context management in multi-turn tool use scenarios.
 To use tool use clearing, you need to add context-management-2025-06-27 to the list of beta headers on the anthropic_beta request parameter.
-You will also need to specify the the use of clear_tool_uses_20250919 and choose from the following configuration options.
+You will also need to specify the use of clear_tool_uses_20250919 and choose from the following configuration options.

 These are the available controls for the clear_tool_uses_20250919 context management strategy.
 All are optional or have defaults: